abrampers/PRO-BOOK/README.md

 ```

 ### Request
-Request is a library contains of RequestInterface and a Request class that implements a RequestInterface that works as a class which save all request parameters ($_SERVER , GET, POST).
+Request is a library that contains RequestInterface and a Request class that implements a RequestInterface that works as a class which save all request parameters ($_SERVER , GET, POST).

 ### MarufDB
-This is the library for Pro-Book Database.
-It is a PDO-MySQL Connection Class that contains some functions to help us doing CRUD Operation on our Database.
+This is the library for Pro-Book database.
+It is a PDO-MySQL Connection class that contains some functions to help us doing CRUD operations on our database.

 #### Member Variables
 ```php